Feminist movements and ideologies: Men as oppressors of women

 Other movements consider men primarily the causative agents of sexism.
 Mary Daly wrote, "The courage to be logical—the courage to name—would require that we admit to ourselves that males and males only are the originators, planners, controllers, and legitimators of patriarchy.
 Patriarchy is the homeland of males; it is Father Land; and men are its agents."
 The Redstockings declared that men, especially a few leading men, oppress women and that, "All men receive economic, sexual, and psychological benefits from male supremacy.
 All men have oppressed women."
 In a somewhat less clear-cut position, Kate Millett wrote in Sexual Politics that our society, like others in the past, is a patriarchy, with older men generally being in charge of younger men and all females.

 Criticism

 Some have argued that the wide diversity in feminist ideologies has hindered the collaboration of some feminist subdivisions.
 On the other hand, Linda M.G.
 Zerilli and Donna Haraway assert that different discourses within feminism can be artificially separated through taxonomies, and it is this separation rather than ideological incompatibility that has impeded constructive conversation on subjectivity.

 Critics have argued that "same" means "equal" and that women can never be the same as men.
-In reality, women might not be physically the same as men but they still have the right to be equal.
+Feminism would respond by claiming that women might not be physically the same as men but they still have the right to be equal.